RKM code: Similar codes

-A similar non-standard notation using the unit symbol instead of a decimal separator is sometimes used to indicate voltages (3V3 for 3.3 V, or 1V8 for 1.8 V) in contexts where a decimal separator would be inappropriate (e.g. in signal names or file names).
+A similar non-standard notation using the unit symbol instead of a decimal separator is sometimes used to indicate voltages (i.e. 0V8 for 0.8 V, 1V8 for 1.8 V, 3V3 for 3.3 V or 5V0 for 5.0 V) in contexts where a decimal separator would be impossible to use or inappropriate (e.g. in signal or pin names, in variable names, in file names, or in labels or subscripts).
+Alternatively, letter P (presumably standing for "positive voltage" or "power supply rail") is seen being used instead of the V sometimes in device models and netnames (i.e. 1P8 for 1.8 V, 3P3 for 3.3 V).
+Respectively, both variants are also used as part of the MPN codes of zener diodes and voltage regulators by some manufacturers.

 Tolerance code

 Letter code for resistance and capacitance tolerances:

 Before the introduction of the RKM code, some of the letters for symmetrical tolerances (viz.
 G, J, K, M) were already used in US military contexts following the American War Standard (AWS) and Joint Army-Navy Specifications (JAN) since the mid-1940s.

 Temperature coefficient code

 Letter codes for the temperature coefficient of resistance (TCR):